 Compound Feed Market Segmentation by regions:

-• South America (Brazil, Argentina, and Rest of South America)
+• South America (Brazil, Argentina, and the Rest of South America)

-• Europe (Germany, UK, France, Spain and Rest of Europe)
+• Europe (Germany, UK, France, Spain, and the Rest of Europe)

-• Middle East and Africa (Saudi Arabia, UAE and Rest of Middle East and Africa)
+• Middle East and Africa (Saudi Arabia, UAE, and the Rest of the Middle East and Africa)

 • Asia Pacific (China, Japan, India, South Korea, Thailand, Indonesia, and Others)